 What is a Design Concept?

 A compelling design concept makes the goal of the product and vision of the company very evident.
-It not only helps to build brands and gain trust but also boosts the growth and sales of the company.
+It not only helps build brands and gain trust but also boosts the growth and sales of the company.

-Moreover, there needs to be appropriate brand colors, clear understanding of consumer psychology and the target population, and an aesthetic style along with clarity over the client’s needs.
+Moreover, there should be appropriate brand colors, a clear understanding of consumer psychology and the target population, an aesthetic style, and clarity of the client’s needs.

 Step 1: Identifying the Problem